dstrohmaier/dstrohmaier.github.io/about.md

 The title of this blog is a reference to a quote by the pragmatist philosopher C. S. Peirce:
 > Do not block the way of inquiry.

 The Pragmatists put an emphasis on responding to problems in situation.
-My PhD research rew on their theories to understand motivational change of humans.
+My PhD research drew on their theories to understand motivational change of humans.

 This blog uses the Jekyll blog generator with the Minima theme.